AnnMarryJohn001/WorkIndia_APIRound/WorkIndia-TASK API IRCTC App/README.md

-# WorkInida API ROUND - IRCTC App
+# WorkIndia API ROUND - IRCTC App
 ## How to Run

 To run this project, use the following command in your terminal: